As this socio-professional scenario continues to evolve despite an uncertain economic crisis, work-from-home pops up as the toast of the town.

 As per the books, you’re only entitled to home office deductions in a case when you’re utilizing the residential space only for business purposes.
 To be more precise, you’d only save on taxes if the house is your central place of business and does not even have a room for family get-togethers.

 If you manage an external workspace apart from your home office, you can’t enroll for home office deductions, unless you host in-house client meetings.
-However, it’s noteworthy to mention that you can utilize a seperate building established on your property apart from your house as a workspace, only if it complies with the home office usage rules.
+However, it’s noteworthy to mention that you can utilize a separate building established on your property apart from your house as a workspace, only if it complies with the home office usage rules.

 How to approach the tax code as a sole proprietor?